 Each prayer session includes time allotted for quiet personal reflection, as well as a guided Bible reading.

 Monday to Friday mornings we gather together in community and prayer.

-For August we will follow a version of the Anglican Morning Prayer.
+For September we will follow a liturgy from the Iona Community.

-Sunday to Friday evenings we gather together in community to pray the daily Compline from the Northumbria Community.
+Sunday to Friday evenings we gather together in community to pray this shortened version of the Anglican Compline.
 You are always welcome to join us via Facebook Live.

 The link below is for your use.

 A Finger Labyrinth is a beautiful way to engage in prayer and meditation.
 Using the labyrinth as a method to focus the mind and be one with God.

 Body Prayer can be a relaxing and peaceful way to still ourselves and enjoy the time we spend in conversation with God.